-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 13.17 11/5/2020 Dr. Mel Lytle stormwater impact there.
-How will you handle runoff from the As currently anticipated, runoff and dewatering flows from the construction sites would be collected and treated on-site, and reused if possible.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 13.17 11/5/2020 Dr. Mel Lytle feet, etc?
+With the tunnel spoils, storage areas, there will be a stormwater impact there.
+How will you handle runoff from the spoils piles?
+As far as spoils piles go youre looking at potential for treatment in perpetuity.
+That should be considered.
+Also, use of groundwater in the Delta is sometimes prohibited due to its quality and salinity so that should be considered with use As currently anticipated, runoff and dewatering flows from the construction sites would be collected and treated on-site, and reused if possible.
 If runoff and dewatering flows are higher than needed on-site, the flows would be discharged to adjacent water bodies.
 However, the flows would be less than the peak flows generated on-site.
 If the groundwater quality is poor, the groundwater also would treated on-site.
 Groundwater usage, if any, would be consistent with applicable legal requirements.
-Gwen Buchholz 12/9/2020 Responded 13.18 11/5/2020 Gia Moreno Based on initial studies and reviews, most of the water supplies at the intakes would be from the Sacramento River under the existing water rights associated with each parcel assumed for the construction site and any dewatering flows.
+Gwen Buchholz 12/9/2020 Responded 13.18 11/5/2020 Gia Moreno water situation and Hood just recently got a water treatment plant.
+A lot of water is being taken when Hood is right between intakes 3 and 5.
+How will that affect the water for Hood?
+What will be done to the water if there are problems while the water for the project is being taken?
+If water is being Based on initial studies and reviews, most of the water supplies at the intakes would be from the Sacramento River under the existing water rights associated with each parcel assumed for the construction site and any dewatering flows.
 Groundwater usage, if any, would be consistent with applicable legal requirements.
 Gwen Buchholz 12/9/2020 Responded 13.19 11/5/2020 Anna Swenson As DWR has not approved any potential Delta Conveyance project, it has not executed any contract for recycled water for use during construction.
-Gwen Buchholz 12/9/2020 Responded 13.20 11/5/2020 Douglas Hsia Is there a standard scale to measure the optimal use of water and dust control?
-Or a scientific standard to monitor the amount of dust?
+Gwen Buchholz 12/9/2020 Responded 13.20 11/5/2020 Douglas Hsia amount of dust?
 How much dust per cubic foot?
 The amount of water for dust control would depend upon the construction activities.
 Near the soil stockpiles and large excavations, water could be delivered by irrigation sprinklers to avoid use of a water truck.
 Water trucks could be used at construction sites that would only be temporarily located, such as at access roads.
 Gwen Buchholz 12/9/2020 Responded 13.21 11/5/2020 Mike Moran When the total water used numbers do come out, could we get some type of percentage of use?
 Through the seasons as well.
 Water use might be pretty consistent for the project itself but the water flowing through the Delta may not be so.
 How was historical use determined?
 Is that an average of different years?
 DCA can provide additional information as it becomes available.
 Gwen Buchholz 12/9/2020 Responded